aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/export-media-files-to-html-from-presentation/_index.md

 ### Is there a trial version available for Aspose.Slides?

-Yes, you can explore the capabilities of Aspose.Slides by downloading the trial version from their official website.
+Yes, you can explore the capabilities of Aspose.Slides by downloading the trial version from Aspose.Releases.

 ### What formats does Aspose.Slides support for export?